Drushkey/PedTrafficAI/README.md

 The aim of this project is to calibrate video-based trackers via simulated annealing for pedestrian tracking in a given video.

-##INSTRUCTION SUMMARY
+## 1 - INSTRUCTION SUMMARY

 1 - Prepare a short segment (~1 minute) of the video the tracker is to be applied to.

 2 - Extract the ground-truth.
 A good tool for this step is JP Jodoin's annotation app : http://www.jpjodoin.com/urbantracker/tools.html

-3 - If calculating homography, extract a single example frame from the video, as well as
+3 - If calculating homography, extract a single example frame from the video, as well as a floorplan/satellite image/other to-scale plan of the area.

 3 - Prepare the following three configuration files (detailed instructions for this step are below):
 	- setup.ini
 	- staticParameters.txt
 	- variableParameters.txt

+4 - If using a tracker other than Traffic Intelligence, modify the extract_trajectories function in the code (TrOPed.py - see section 3 for details).

-4 - Run TroPed.py with "py TroPed.py"
+5 - Run TroPed.py with "py TroPed.py".
+Optimization may take up to several days.

-5 - The resulting optimized parameters can now be used for tracking on the initial video - simply modify the tracker's configuration file(s) accordingly.
+6 - The resulting optimized parameters can now be used for tracking on the initial video:  simply modify the tracker's configuration file(s) accordingly.

+## 2 - Setup file instructions

 ###setup.ini parameters